oluwatobi1/dynamic-pricing-algo/README.md

 ### How to run tests
 Test are in the `pricing/tests` directory.
 - To run the tests, run the following command
- - Navigate to the project directory(dynamic_pricing_project) ie. run `cd dynamic-pricing-algo/backend`
+ - Navigate to the project directory(backend) ie. run `cd dynamic-pricing-algo/backend`
 - Run `python manage.py test  ./pricing/tests/**`